Commercial Driver FAQs in Alaska

 I want to drive a small shuttle bus for my daughter's sports team.
 It's not a huge bus; it only holds nine people, plus the driver.
 Do I need a CDL?

-No. You are only required to hold a commercial driver's license if your bus is designed to carry more than 15 people, including the driver.
-However, even if you never carry more than eight or nine people at a time, if your bus is designed to hold more than 15 people, you will be required to hold a CDL with a passenger endorsement.
+No. You are only required to hold a commercial driver's license if your bus is designed to carry 16 passengers or more, including the driver.
+However, even if you never carry more than a few people at a time, if your bus is designed to hold at least 16 passengers, you will be required to hold a CDL with a passenger endorsement.

 Does Alaska require a medical clearance for commercial drivers?